wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==

+= 1.0.25 =
+* Bug Fix - Missing a single stupid open bracket in the basic settings.
+Fixed this for display purposes.
 = 1.0.24 =
 * Improvement - Added option to change the default product page filter.
 You can now set the default to something like Sort Title A-Z.
 * Improvement - Changed no-cache from meta tag to http header.
 Should solve some random issues for customers.